pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/readme.md

 # SecureX Workflow

-Now let's create an atomic workflow that will ask an authentication token and that will store into a SecureX Global variable.
+Now let's create an atomic workflow that will ask to SecureX Threat Response an authentication token.
+And that will store this token into a SecureX Global variable.

 ## Create a Threat Response Target